danwing/referee/draft-wing-settle-referee.md

 ## Referee

-The Referee function is implemented within any always-on device within the home (e.g., router, smart home hub, NAS).
+The Referee trust anchor function is implemented within any always-on device within the home (e.g., router, smart home hub, NAS).
 The Referee contains a database of local hostnames and their Referee public key fingerprints.

-The Referee on a local network is named "referee.internal".
+The Referee on a local network is named "referee.internal", but that can be changed with autodiscovery (see {{discovery}}).

 Clients authenticate to the Referee and use HTTP GET to fetch the named public key fingerprint from the Referee server.
 For example to